195 Industrial Rd, Fitchburg, MA

 Final considerations:

-There are a few more variables that can be considered to help when cutting PETG which we think can affect the quality of the cut and mitigate any burning effect, but were unable to fully test.
-If what we’ve talked about isn’t quite getting things done for you, consider some of the following:
+There are a few more variables that can be considered helpful when cutting PETG, and which we think can affect the quality of the cut and mitigate any burning effect, but we were unable to fully test.
+If what we’ve discussed isn’t quite getting things done for you, consider some of the following:

 If you’ve got expertise with cutting PETG, we’d love to hear your input in the comments below!